-LEIN requirements
+LEIN Requirements

-Current law requires that, within 24 hours after a vehicle is taken into custody as abandoned, the police agency that had the vehicle taken into custody must enter it as abandoned in the Law Enforcement Information Network (LEIN).
+The Vehicle Code requires that, within 24 hours after a vehicle is taken into custody as abandoned, the police agency that had the vehicle taken into custody must enter it as abandoned in the Law Enforcement Information Network (LEIN).
 If a vehicle is removed as abandoned from private property by a local towing agency, the towing agency must provide notice to the police agency having jurisdiction that the vehicle is being removed.
 The police agency then determines whether the vehicle has been reported stolen and enters the vehicle into LEIN as an abandoned vehicle.

-The bill would require the police agency to make this determination and enter the information into LEIN within 24 hours after receiving the notice from the towing agency.
+The bill requires the police agency to make this determination and enter the information into LEIN within 24 hours after receiving the notice from the towing agency.

-After entering the vehicle as abandoned in LEIN, current law requires the police agency to send a notification to the Secretary of State, through LEIN, that contains information about the vehicle, states where and when it was taken into custody, and identifies the police agency, the vehicle custodian, and the court with jurisdiction over the case.
-The bill would require this notification to also include the date on which the vehicle was entered into LEIN and whether it was entered within 24 hours after it was taken into custody.
+The Vehicle Code also requires the police agency to send a notification to the Secretary of State, through LEIN, that contains information about the vehicle, states where and when it was taken into custody, and identifies the police agency, vehicle custodian, and court with jurisdiction over the case.

+The bill requires that this notification also include the date on which the vehicle was entered into LEIN and whether it was entered within 24 hours after being taken into custody.

-Hearings and determinations by the court
+Other Hearings and Determinations by the Court

-In addition to a hearing regarding the reasonableness of towing and storage fees (described above), current law allows a vehicle owner to request a hearing on the question of whether the vehicle is in fact abandoned or whether the police, towing agency, or private property owner (if the vehicle was removed as abandoned from private property) complied with the procedures for processing an abandoned vehicle.
+In addition to a hearing regarding the reasonableness of towing and storage fees, the Vehicle Code allows a vehicle owner to request a hearing on whether the vehicle is in fact abandoned or whether the police, towing agency, or private property owner (if the vehicle was removed as abandoned from private property) complied with the procedures for processing an abandoned vehicle.

-Generally speaking, the court schedules a hearing and notifies the owner and other parties of its time and place.
-If the court finds that a police or towing agency or private property owner did not comply with the applicable procedures, that party is responsible for paying, or reimbursing to the owner, the accrued towing and storage charges.
+Generally speaking, if the court finds that a police or towing agency or private property owner did not comply with the applicable procedures, that party is responsible for paying, or reimbursing to the owner, the accrued towing and storage charges.
 In the case of a police or towing agency, it is also responsible for returning to the owner any fee or bond the owner posted.
-If the court finds that procedures were followed, the owner has 20 days to redeem the vehicle by paying the towing and storage costs and applicable fees.
+If the court finds that applicable procedures were followed, the owner may redeem the vehicle by paying the towing and storage costs and applicable fees.

-Under the bill, a hearing described above would have to be conducted by a district court magistrate, if one has been appointed.
-An appeal of the district court magistrate's decision would be heard by a judge of the district court.
+Under the bill, a hearing described above must be conducted by a district court magistrate, if one has been appointed.
+An appeal of the district court magistrate's decision must be heard by a judge of the district court.

-The bill would allow a secured party to request a hearing regarding the reasonableness of towing and storage fees.
-The bill would require the court to provide hearing notification to the owner or secured party, as applicable, and would provide that any refund or reduction of towing and storage fees found to be unreasonable must be reimbursed to the owner or secured party, as applicable.
-If the court found that a private property owner did not comply with applicable procedures, the bill would require that party to reimburse towing and storage fees to the owner or the secured party, if applicable.
-If the court found that procedures were properly followed by the police, the bill would give the owner or the secured party, if applicable, 20 days to redeem the vehicle.
+The bill also allows a secured party to request a hearing regarding the reasonableness of towing and storage fees.
+The bill requires the court to provide hearing notification to the owner or secured party, as applicable, and would provide that any refund or reduction of towing and storage fees found to be unreasonable must be reimbursed to the owner or secured party, as applicable.
+If the court finds that a private property owner did not comply with applicable procedures, the bill requires that party to reimburse towing and storage fees to the owner or the secured party, if applicable.
+If the court finds that procedures were properly followed by the police, the bill gives the owner or the secured party, if applicable, 20 days to redeem the vehicle.

-Findings by the court
+Findings by the Court

-Under the bill, if the court found that the police agency did not enter the vehicle as abandoned into LEIN within 24 hours after the vehicle was taken into custody, the court would have to issue an order directing the vehicle to be released immediately to the owner or the secured party, if applicable, and further directing one of the following:
+Under the bill, if the court finds that the police agency did not enter the vehicle as abandoned into LEIN within 24 hours after the vehicle was taken into custody, the court must issue an order directing the vehicle to be released immediately to the owner or the secured party, if applicable, and further directing one of the following: